How to Choose a Martial Arts School

 Class Sizes, Times, and Length

 Many new students prefer to be part of a large training group, rather than a small class.
 However, the benefits of a smaller class should not be overlooked.
 You will likely receive more individual attention from the instructor in a smaller class, and there is less chance of becoming "just a number."
-If you prefer private one-on-one lessons with the chief instructor, that should be an choice.
+If you prefer private one-on-one lessons with the chief instructor, that should be a choice.

 Also, check with the instructor about the time of day they offer classes and the duration.
 Some schools provide 90-minute classes.
 However, fitting in with today's lifestyle might be impractical, especially a few times a week.
 I never recommend this length of time for beginners.
 It takes time to get back into shape and improve strength and flexibility.
-After all, you wouldn't run a marathon if you haven't run for a few years.
+After all, you wouldn't run a marathon if you hadn't run for a few years.

 Belts and Testing